-- Discharges from patients with an age of 0 from SID with verified patient linkage numbers on less than 90 percent of discharges for this age group - Discharges with missing or unverified patient linkage numbers - Discharges with questionable patient linkage numbers, defined as 20 or more discharges in a year, hospitalized after discharged dead, and overlapping inpatient stays - Discharges from hospitals with more than 50 percent of their total discharges excluded for any of the above causes.
+- Discharges from patients with an age of 0 from SID with verified patient linkage numbers on less than 90 percent of discharges for this age group - Discharges with missing or unverified patient linkage numbers - Discharges with questionable patient linkage numbers, defined as 20 or more discharges in a year, hospitalized after discharged dead, and overlapping inpatient stays - Discharges from hospitals with more than 50 percent of their total discharges excluded for any of the above two causes.
+This does not include the exclusion for patients with an age of 0 with verified patient linkage numbers on less than 90 percent of discharges for this age group.